Talk to Shari on Whatsapp

 Experience

-Grazia is a private chef and sommelier, hosting experiences in her Tuscan Kitchen Studio near Lucignano and Siena, as well as private locations and curated retreats.
+Grazia is a private chef and sommelier, hosting experiences at the Tuscan Kitchen Studio near Lucignano and Siena, as well as private locations and curated retreats.

-Each experience is shaped by seasonality and shared preparation — from market visits and cooking classes to private dinners in historic settings.
+Each experience is shaped by seasonality, shared preparation and thoughtful wine pairings — from market visits and cooking classes to private dinners in historic settings.

 More information: